• Skip to primary navigation

 • All members of the LLC can input into management decisions

-• Less limitations for members – ensuring members can carry out business without any blockers or delays
+• Fewer limitations for members – ensuring members can carry out business without any blockers or delays

 Disadvantages of Member-Managed LLC

-• Managing an LLC can be time-consuming and can result in members lacking time to make important strategic decisions
+• Managing an LLC can be time-consuming, resulting in members lacking time to make critical strategic decisions.

-• If there are mutliple members, it can become difficult to keep on top of all decisions being made and keep financials and legalities in order
+• If there are multiple members, keeping on top of all decisions and keeping financials and legalities in order can become challenging.

 Advantages of Manager-Managed LLC